saranb565/SmartGreenHouse/README.md

 – Designed with multiple real-world edge cases to validate system behavior under all possible scenarios.

 ---
+📡 Why ESP32?
+The ESP32 is the brain of the system — a powerful, low-cost microcontroller with built-in Wi-Fi & Bluetooth, ideal for IoT and embedded automation projects.
+Its key benefits in this Smart Greenhouse setup:

+🔧 Dual-core processing for multitasking sensor readings and automation logic.

+📶 Wi-Fi-ready, allowing future upgrades for remote monitoring/control.

+⚡ Low power consumption, perfect for always-on systems.

+🧠 Wide library support for sensors like DHT22, soil moisture, and relays.

+The ESP32 is not just a controller — it's the smart gardener of this greenhouse! 🌱💡

+🌐 Real-Time Web Monitoring (ESP32 Web Server)
+To make the greenhouse truly smart, this project includes a local web server hosted on the ESP32, allowing you to:

+🖥️ Monitor live sensor data (temperature, humidity, soil moisture, and light levels)

+📡 Access it from any device connected to the same Wi-Fi network

+⚡ No need for external cloud services – it's fast, private, and efficient!

+How it works:
+The ESP32 connects to your Wi-Fi network and starts a server.

+It serves a clean web dashboard that auto-refreshes sensor values in real time.

+Works perfectly on laptops, mobiles, or even smart TVs!

+Simply enter the ESP32’s local IP in your browser and watch your plants thrive from the couch! 🌿📲

 ## 🛠️ Tech Stack & Hardware